apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 The benefit is the ability to force unsigned overflow to become undefined behavior.
 This has performance benefits.
 The clang static optimizer in particular is very good at optimizing with undefined wrapping for unsigned arithmetic.
-Inside the optimizer, it applies attributes to each expression.
+Inside the optimizer, it applies attributes to each value (result of an expression).
 Undefined unsigned wrapping has its own attribute, `nuw` (no unsigned wrap).
-The LLVM IR emitted by the following function returns such a value, and optimizes away the checks.
+The LLVM IR emitted by clang for the following function returns such a value, and optimizes away the checks.

 ```c